tancad/npsgate/README.md

 Configuration
 -------------
 NpsGate requires a configuration file to run.
-See examples in the 'docs' directory.
+A simple default configuration is installed in the 'run' directory.
+More examples can be found in the 'doc/configuration/examples' directory.

 Running
 -------
+NpsGate can be run using the default configuration using the following command from the run directory:

+    $ sudo ./npsgate

 NpsGate can be started with a specific configuration using the following command:

-$ sudo ./npsgate -c <path to configuration file>
+    $ sudo ./npsgate -c /path/to/main/configuration/file

 NpsGate typically must be run as root in order to intercept packets from the kernel.